 ECSS-E-ST-20-08_0090150

-After coverglass or solar cell repair, there shall be no delamination or discoloration in the adhesive, except in the area opposite rear welds, where discoloration may be present.
+After coverglass or solar cell repair, there shall be no delamination or discoloration in the adhesive, except in the area opposite rear welds, where discoloration is allowed.

 ECSS-E-ST-20-08_0090151

 After coverglass or solar cell repair, adhesive voids along the cover edge shall not exceed 0,6 mm in depth.